ShwetaTambe060217/demo-git/README.md

 # Demo

-Some description regarding Git and GitHub.
+Some description regarding Git and Github.